ansible-community/ansible-vault/README.md

 ### `vault_install_hashi_repo`

-- Set this to `true` when installing Vault via HashiCorp Linux repository
+- Set this to `true` when installing Vault via HashiCorp Linux repository.
+  When set, you can also define `vault_hashicorp_key_url` to override the default URL of the GPG key loaded in apt keyring.
 - Default value: *false*

 ### `vault_install_remotely`